matheuristic/plan9port-config/README.md

 - To have Acme `win` windows use a specific shell by default, start Acme with the `SHELL` environment variable appropriately set.
-For example, `visibleclicks=1 SHELL=zsh acme.rc` starts Acme using the startup script in this repo with visible button clicks and Zsh as the default shell.
+For example, `visibleclicks=1 SHELL=zsh startacme.rc` starts Acme using the startup script in this repo with visible button clicks and Zsh as the default shell.

 ### FUSE